atika/Ubersicht-Youtube/README.md

 Widget who display public statistics of an __Youtube__ user channel on your Mac OS X desktop with [Übersicht](http://tracesof.net/uebersicht/).

+## June 2015: The widget no longer works and I doesn't have time to work on it for the moment...
+Youtube changed the API 1/2 month ago and stopped the simple way I used before to retrieve information.

 ![Youtube Übersicht Widget](./screenshot.png)

 ## Installation